agrc/honeycomb/README.md

 | `HONEYCOMB_AGS_SERVER` | your ArcGIS server url | http://localhost:6080/arcgis/admin |
 | `HONEYCOMB_AGS_USERNAME` | your ArcGIS Server username | name |
 | `HONEYCOMB_AGS_PASSWORD` | your ArcGIS Server password | password |
+1. Run `honeycomb config open`.
+This will initialize your config with default values and open it in your text editor.

 # Usage
 Run `honeycomb -help` to see documentation for the various commands.